Jaseci-Labs/jaseci/examples/CanoniCAI/CCAI_codelab.md

 Congratulations!
 You now have a fully functional multi-turn dialogue system.

-# Inheritance in Jaseci
-* A quick section/module explaining how inheritance work in jaseci and jac

 # Unifying the two conversational AI systems
 * FAQ and Dialogue system, while relying on different AI models, share many of the same development and processing pattern.
 * NLU to analyze the question and NLG to compose a repsonse.